-Using a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you can expect, it won’t work properly or at all if you see an error code show up.
-The specific error code offers useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much faster.
+Using a Nest thermostat is one of the easiest ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code appear.
+The precise error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much sooner.

-Here are seven of the most common error codes you could find on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you could address it and the projected cost to do so.
-Remember that while the costs will ultimately depend on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware required to complete repairs.
+Listed below are seven of the most common error codes you may find on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you might solve it and the projected cost to do so.
+Keep in mind that while the investment will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific hardware needed to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have happened further along in your electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they uncover the source of the problem.
+A trained technician should check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and slowly check each wire, ensuring they are fully inserted into the connector with the correct amount of exposed copper.
-After they pinpoint the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and gradually inspect each wire, ensuring they are fully placed into the connector with the correct amount of uncovered copper.
+When they pinpoint the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
+This critical error code can surface when the weather outside is particularly hot.
 The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
-Assuming the breakers are on, you can inspect a handful of other places before consulting a professional technician.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally shut down.
+In the event the breakers are on, you can examine a couple of other places before consulting a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-Assuming it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will probably be best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re working with.
+You can detach the thermostat from its base and supply power by using a USB cable.
+Assuming it reveals error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

 Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician can meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+A technician needs to carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+While this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 show up.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off as soon as you can.
-You can then contact a professional technician with the appropriate experience identifying and resolving electrical problems.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is transported inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off straightaway.
+You can then contact a professional technician with the necessary experience detecting and solving electrical issues.

 e73 – Critical

-This might be as easy as the breaker being switched off, but it could also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s best to get in touch with a local professional.
+This could be as easy as the breaker being switched off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s time to get in touch with a local professional.